Rosie O’Donnell Had Multiple HR Complaints Filed Against Her At ‘The View’

 O’Donnell also went after her former co-host Whoopi Goldberg.

-“Whoopi Goldberg was as mean as anyone has ever been on television to me, personally—while I was sitting there,” O’Donnell said in the book, according to People.
+“Whoopi Goldberg was as mean as anyone has ever been on television to me, personally — while I was sitting there,” O’Donnell said in the book, according to People.
 “Worse than Fox News.
 The worst experience I’ve ever had on live television was interacting with her.”